subframe7536/maple-font/README.md

 - For `Ubuntu` or `Debian`, maybe `python-is-python3` is needed as well

-If you have trouble installing the dependencies, just create a new Github codespace on `variable` branch and run the commands there
+If you have trouble installing the dependencies, just create a new GitHub Codespace and run the commands there

 #### Custom Nerd-Font

 For custom `font-patcher` args, `font-forge` (and maybe `python3-fontforge` as well) is required.

-You should also change `nerd_font` config in `config.json`
+Maybe you should also change `"nerd_font.extra_args"` in [config.json](./config.json)

 #### Preset